cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ### Mining and account balances on different chains.
 - coins mining config

-# To do
+# To do "anchor chain"
+community chains needs place to get relay info and exchange coins.
+TAU main chain is an anchor chain.
 ## TAU Chain
-TAU has only function that is relay configuration and related data payment settlement.
+TAU has services on relay, exchange coins. .
 * wormhole
 - relay nounce/ relaynounce = ...
 - hamt_update(relayNounce, relayNounce +1)